MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

         x_description=dimension_descriptions,
         x_bounds=bounds,
         path=path,
         maxiter=50000,  # this might take a while!
-    )
+34378 iterations on my machine in 17 minutes )

 Or multiple times: